-NOTICE IS HEREBY GIVEN that the 2016 Annual Meeting of Stockholders (the "Annual Meeting") of Iteris, Inc., a Delaware corporation, will be held on October 27, 2016 at 10:00 a.m.
+NOTICE IS HEREBY GIVEN that the 2016 Annual Meeting of Stockholders (the "Annual Meeting") of Iteris, Inc., a Delaware corporation, will be held on December 15, 2016 at 10:00 a.m.
 Pacific Time, at our principal executive offices located at 1700 Carnegie Avenue, Suite 100, Santa Ana, CA 92705, for the following purposes, as more fully described in the proxy statement accompanying this Notice:

 - 1. To approve an amendment of the bylaws to change the size of the Board of Directors to not less than six (6) nor more than eleven (11) members, with the exact number to be initially set at six. - To elect Joe Bergera, D. Kyle Cerminara, Kevin C. Daly, Ph.D., Gerard M. Mooney, Thomas L. Thomas and Mikel H. Williams to the Board of Directors, each to hold such office until the next annual meeting of stockholders or until his successor is elected and qualified. - 3.
-To approve the Iteris, Inc. 2016 Omnibus Incentive Plan. - 4.
-To approve, by advisory vote, the compensation of our named executive officers, as described in the proxy statement accompanying this notice. - 5.
+To approve the Iteris, Inc. 2016 Omnibus Incentive Plan. - To approve, by advisory vote, the compensation of our named executive officers, as described in the proxy statement accompanying this notice. - 5.
 To ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending March 31, 2017. - 6.
+To ratify the prior grant to Joe Bergera, the Company's Chief Executive Officer, of an option to purchase 850,000 shares of Common Stock. - 7.
 To transact any other business that may properly come before the Annual Meeting or any adjournment(s) or postponement(s) thereof.

-All stockholders of record as of the close of business on August 31, 2016 are entitled to notice of and to vote at the Annual Meeting and at any postponement(s) or adjournment(s) thereof.
+All stockholders of record as of the close of business on October 31, 2016 are entitled to notice of and to vote at the Annual Meeting and at any postponement(s) or adjournment(s) thereof.
 You are cordially invited to be present and to vote at this Annual Meeting.
 Whether or not you plan to attend, it is important that your shares be represented and voted at the Annual Meeting.
 You can vote your shares by completing and returning the enclosed proxy card.
 If your shares are held in "street name" (i.e., your shares are held in the name of a brokerage firm, bank or other nominee), in lieu of a proxy card you should receive from that institution an instruction form for voting by mail and you may also be eligible to vote your shares electronically over the Internet or by telephone.
 Should you receive more than one proxy card or voting instruction form because your shares are held in multiple accounts or registered in different names or addresses, please sign, date and return each proxy card or voting instruction form to ensure that all of your shares are voted.
 You may revoke your proxy at any time prior to the Annual Meeting.
 If you attend the Annual Meeting and vote by ballot, any proxy that you previously submitted will be revoked automatically and only your vote at the Annual Meeting will be counted.
 For further information, please see the discussion of voting rights and proxies beginning on page 1 of the enclosed proxy statement.